 Hire a lawyer if you want to legally claim the name

-They’ll do a more thorough search to make sure you can confidently use the name without risk of stepping on another company’s turf.
+Recommended!!!
+They’ll do a more thorough search and advise you of any risks.
+This helps ensure you can confidently use the name without risk of stepping on another company’s turf.

 If the DIY approach fails